Bridgerton Film Locations & Royal England

 York to London: Farewell to England

-After breakfast, we begin our return journey to London, traveling through the English heartland.
-Our route takes us away from the motorways where possible, passing through gentle countryside dotted with stone villages, village greens, and traditional pubs.
-We make a relaxed stop in Helmsley, a charming market town on the edge of the North York Moors, known for its independent shops, honey-stone buildings, and castle ruins.
+After breakfast, we journey back to London, traveling through the English heartland.
+Our route avoids motorways, passing through the gentle countryside dotted with stone villages and traditional pubs.
+Making a relaxed stop in Helmsley, a charming market town on the edge of the North York Moors, known for its independent shops, historic buildings, and castle ruins.
 This is a lovely place for coffee, browsing, and a gentle stroll.

-Continuing south, we pass through rolling farmland and quiet lanes before stopping for lunch in the picturesque village of Stamford, often described as one of England’s prettiest towns.
-With its Georgian streets, historic inns, and riverside setting, Stamford feels like stepping back in time and offers an authentic taste of traditional English life.
+Continuing south, we pass through rolling farmland and quiet lanes before stopping for lunch in the picturesque village of Stamford, often described as one of England’s most beautiful towns.
+With Georgian streets and historic inns, Stamford feels like stepping back in time, offering an authentic taste of traditional English life.

 In the afternoon, our journey continues through the countryside of the Midlands, with views of patchwork fields, hedgerows, and church spires rising above village rooftops.
-As we draw closer to London, the landscape gradually shifts, marking our return to the capital.
+As we draw closer to London, the landscape gradually shifts, marking our return.

 Day 9